 If you created new files during your development process then you need to add them to source control too.
 Select the file(s) and/or NOT empty directory and use → .

 After you added the files to source control the file appears with a

 added icon overlay which means you first have to commit (and push) your working tree to make those files available to other developers.
-Adding a file does not affect any remote repository!
+Just adding a file does not affect any remote repository!

 Git only tracks content and, thus, cannot version (empty) directories.
-If you need a directory to be automatically created on checkout, make sure at least one versioned file is in it (e.g. a placeholder file).
+If you need a directory to be automatically created on checkout, make sure at least one versioned file is in it (e.g. a placeholder file such as

 To add files from outside your working tree you can use the drag-and-drop handler:

 right-drag them to the new location inside the working tree

 select→ .
 The files will then be copied to the working tree and added to version control.

 You can also add files within a working tree simply by (left-)dragging and dropping them onto the commit dialog.